langdon/summit-2015-lab-15812/15812-working-doc.md

 Question: which example?
 Wordpress?

-## LAB 3: Deconstructing an application into microservices
+## LAB 3: Deconstructing an application into microservices (Langdon)

 In this lab you will deconstruct an application into microservices, creating a multi-container application.
 In this process we explore the challenges of networking, storage and configuration.